• Skip to primary navigation

 • In a blender or mixi, crush garlic and green chilly well.
 Then add coconut and cumin.
 Cumin is optional.
 I don't add cumin usually.
 Crush it just to blend everything well. ** Don't grind.

 • Then add chopped beans and enough salt.
 Cover and cook.
 Don't add water.
-It naturally has water in it, which releases when they are cooked.
+It naturally has water in it, which is released when they are cooked.
+Stir in between.
+Otherwise, it can get burnt.
+Cook it until the beans are done.

 Notes